 Dynamic pages and Web API v2

 Three major changes have been introduced when working with Dynamic pages and Web API v2.

 - All query parameters, except

 esales.market, have been moved into the body.

-- All dynamic page tokens have been removed from v2 in favor of the
+- All dynamic page tokens have been removed from v2 in favour of the

 Api-Keyheader in the HTTP request.